vsoch/vsoch.github.io/_posts/2018/2018-06-03-extension-counts.md

 These are definitely somewhat scientific code repositories, because we see csv and json in the top results.
 Sure, they could be csv/json for some generic data too, but my sense is that if you find a data file under version control, there is some component of a data analysis involved.
-I'd want to ask what kind of person that isn't doing data anlysis would have incentive to put files of this type under version control??
+I'd want to ask what kind of person that isn't doing data analysis would have incentive to put files of this type under version control??

 The second hint is that the fourth top language is Python.
 We don't see R